Application Development is a term that describes the tools and strategies used to conceptualize, design, build, and implement software applications.

-Database application development makes it possible for companies to design their own systems for collecting, organising, managing and retrieving relevant customer and business data.
-These applications tend to be used in performing calculations, sorting data based on a variety of criteria, generating reports and coordinating information resources between teams and users.
+Database application development makes it possible for companies to design their own systems for collecting, organizing, managing, and retrieving relevant customer and business data.
+These applications tend to be used in performing calculations, sorting data based on a variety of criteria, generating reports, and coordinating information resources between teams and users.

-Obviously, there is some overlap between these four types of application development, for example, an organisation may use a low-code platform to implement a RAD approach to developing a database application for mobile users.
-Understanding each of these types of app development will help you determine which is appropriate for your needs and how each one may fit together in larger projects.
+Obviously, there is some overlap between these four types of application development—for example, an organization may use a low-code platform to implement a RAD approach to developing a database application for mobile users.
+Understanding each of these types of app development will help you determine which is appropriate for your needs, and how each one may fit together in larger projects.

-Although there are various approaches to software development, most of them can be categorised in one of two ways: the Waterfall methodology and the Agile methodology.
+Although there are various approaches to software development, most of them can be categorized in one of two ways: the Waterfall methodology and the Agile methodology.